MystenLabs/sui/doc/book/src/samples/coin.md

 # Create a Coin

 Publishing a coin is Sui is almost as simple as publishing a new type.
-However it is a bit tricky as it requires using a Witness pattern.
+However it is a bit tricky as it requires using a [One Time Witness](/basics/one-time-witness.md).

 ```move
 {{#include ../../examples/sources/samples/coin.move:4:}}